 To achieve success in such cases, working knowledge of federal law and complex federal regulations (FMCSR), as well as applicable state law, is essential, along with actual experience fighting the trucking industry.

-If you, or a family member, are seriously injured in a trucking wreck, seek out, consult with and retain only experienced trucking counsel who have the knowledge, ability and resources to secure the evidence, navigate the maze, sue all the responsible parties, and to hold the truck driver and the trucking company to the highest possible standard of care.
+If you, or a family member, are seriously injured in a truck crash, seek out, consult with and retain only experienced trucking counsel who have the knowledge, ability and resources to secure the evidence, navigate the maze, sue all the responsible parties, and to hold the truck driver and the trucking company to the highest possible standard of care.

 Experience Really Matters

-The lawyers at The Hamilton Firm have well over 50 years of combined experience fighting the trucking industry.
+The truck accident attorneys at The Hamilton Firm have well over 50 years of combined experience fighting the trucking industry.
 Much of that experience has been gained through investigating and filing claims and lawsuits against U.S. Xpress and Covenant Transport, two of the nationwide interstate carriers based in Chattanooga.